 What are my other options?

-If you miss the deadline for the childcare voucher scheme, you may qualify for tax-free childcare instead – find out more on the gov.uk website.
+You may qualify for tax-free childcare instead – find out more on the gov.uk website.
 However, you won’t be able to continue to claim childcare vouchers if you successfully apply for tax-free childcare.
-In this instance, you’d need to cancel your Computershare vouchers and inform firstname.lastname@example.org of the change within 90 days.
+In this instance, you’d need to cancel your Computershare vouchers with Computershare and also inform email@example.com of the change within 90 days.

 I’m already part of the scheme – will I be affected?

 If you have already joined Computershare, you can continue to receive your vouchers as long as you stay employed by the University and you don’t take an unpaid career break of longer than a year.
 You can continue to redeem any vouchers you currently have – there is no deadline for using them.

 I have some questions – who can I contact?